 React Native, unlike other cross-platform frameworks and progressive mobile app development approaches, has been designed to account for and celebrate differences between iOS and Android.
 It uses native APIs and native visual elements such as buttons, menus, status bars, etc. As a result, the same views will appear somewhat differently on Apple and Android devices.

 React Native covers all essential user interface elements.
 However, if you want more sophisticated features, you may use plugins provided by the community to fill the gap.
 Another option is to create a native module within your JS code and access native APIs that aren't available out of the box.

 For a long time, the function was restricted to Android.
-But with the most recent 0.64 version of React, iOS apps now run 40% faster due to Hermes’ support in the newest 0.64 version of React for Android (quickly available).
+But with the most recent 0.64 version of React, iOS apps now run 40% faster due to Hermes’ support.
 The upgrade also includes another advantage: Developing cross-platform applications is now considerably easier.

-Debugging was an issue with RN developers not long ago.
+Debugging was an issue with RN developers for a long time.
 However, things started to look up after introducing the Fast Refresh feature and out-of-the-box mobile app debugger Flipper.

 On the other hand, the bridge creates "traffic jams" known as "the RN worst limitation."
 When developing animations and touchscreen interactions, the performance shortcomings become especially apparent.

 What are they doing about it?
 With the community's expansion, more and more open-source libraries with native features are becoming available.
 Their use, on the other hand, still necessitates knowledge of a specific platform.

 According to their comments, moving from one version to the next is one of the most challenging aspects of React Native by developers.
 The question becomes: why bother upgrading at all?
 There are many significant reasons, including:

 - The objective of a software update - correcting bugs, increasing performance, and providing security updates